 Charlotte Republican pitches new LGBTQ protections, first since HB2

 CHARLOTTE, N.C.
-(The Charlotte Observer) - As Charlotte looks to expand its nondiscrimination ordinance, a draft from a Republican council member is the first public proposal on the table.
+(Charlotte Observer) - As Charlotte looks to expand its nondiscrimination ordinance, a draft from a Republican council member is the first public proposal on the table.

 The proposal from City Council member Tariq Bokhari would add to local law protections from employment discrimination and other forms of discrimination for gay, lesbian, bisexual and transgender people, as well as protections for people wearing natural hair styles.